HinaKhan94/palpicker/README.md

 ### Header and Navigation

 Navbar with logo, page name, and links.
 Different links are visible for unauthenticated users and authenticated.
-Active links are rendered in black as opposed to the default grey.
 On small to medium screens the navigation links are displayed as a collapsible burger menu.
-A dropdown menu for country categories is available on all screen sizes.

 - **Default navbar for unregistered user**